Flutterwave/Java-v3/documentation/Banks.md

 ### Get all banks

-This describes how to get a list of banks you can transfer to
+This describes how to get a list of banks you can transfer to.

 ```java